KG1414/job-application-todo-list/README.md

 ## Job Application Full Stack Challenge

+For this job application challenge the goal was to produce a full stack to-do list.

-For this challenge I was provided a database and had to meet the requirements below.
+I was provided a database and backend code with a simple instance and had to meet the requirements listed below.

 I was provided with a MongoDB instance.
 The database had just one collection, `todo`, which had documents that look like:
 ```javascript